Research Faculty

 Richard J. Chi, Associate Professor.
 Ph.D., Florida State University.
 Molecular and Cell Biology.
 Membrane trafficking, yeast genetics, protein biochemistry, molecular biology and live cell fluorescence microscopy.

-Tuan Cao, Assistant Teaching Professor, Ph.D.
+Tuan Cao, Associate Teaching Professor, Ph.D.
 Associate member of graduate faculty who may co-mentor a Master’s student and serve on any graduate student committee.
 Behavioral and physiological ecology and the evolution of cooperation in social insects.

 Kausik Chakrabarti Associate Professor.
 Ph.D., University of Calcutta, India.
 Genome replication, dynamic structure of telomerase, mRNA folding in translational control of human parasitic and viral diseases.